docker/docs/content/guides/docker-concepts/running-containers/sharing-local-files.md

 ### Access the file on the Docker Dashboard

-1. You can view the mounted files inside a container by selecting the containers, **Files** tab and navigating to `/usr/local/apache2/htdocs/` directory and clicking “View file editor”.
+1. You can view the mounted files inside a container by selecting the container's **Files** tab and then selecting a file inside the `/usr/local/apache2/htdocs/` directory.
+Then, select **Open file editor**.

    ![A screenshot of Docker dashboard showing the mounted files inside the a container](images/mounted-files.webp?border=true)